salus-rai/Salus/CONTRIBUTING.md

 ## 📋 How to Contribute

 There are several ways you can contribute.
-Please share your contributions via the [Contribution Page](https://github.com/Infosys/Infosys-Responsible-AI-Toolkit/issues) with the appropriate labels, tagging `@InfosysResponsibleAI`.
+Please share your contributions via the [Contribution Page](https://github.com/salus-rai/Salus/issues) with the appropriate labels.

 ✅ **Report Issues**: Found a bug?
-Open an [issue](https://github.com/Infosys/Infosys-Responsible-AI-Toolkit/issues) using the label `bug`.
+Open an [issue](https://github.com/salus-rai/Salus/issues) using the label `bug`.
 ✅ **Suggest Features**: Have a great idea?
-Share it in the [discussions](https://github.com/Infosys/Infosys-Responsible-AI-Toolkit/discussions) page with the `suggest` label.
+Share it in the [discussions](https://github.com/salus-rai/Salus/discussions) page with the `suggest` label.
 ✅ **Improve Documentation**: Spotted a typo?
-Help improve our documentation by opening an issue with the [documentation](https://github.com/Infosys/Infosys-Responsible-AI-Toolkit/issues) label.
+Help improve our documentation by opening an issue with the [documentation](https://github.com/salus-rai/Salus/issues) label.
 ✅ **Fix Bugs**: Help us squash bugs by submitting patches.
 ✅ **Add Features**: Implement new functionalities to enhance the project.
 ➡️ Refer to the guidelines in the **Pull Request Process** section to submit any feature or bug fixes.